Differential graded categories and Deligne conjecture: Introduction

-A proof of the claim \eqref{id} was suggested in the Getzler-Jones' 1994 preprint [GJ], but later a mistake in their proof was found.
+A proof of Theorem \ref{thn1} was suggested in the Getzler-Jones' 1994 preprint [GJ], but later a mistake in their argument was found.

-A new interest to a proof of Deligne conjecture arose after Tamarkin's proof [T1] in 1998 of the Kontsevich formality theorem [Ko] (published one year after the Kontsevich's proof).
-In Tamarkin's proof, the Deligne conjecture plays a crucial role, and it is the only transcendental step in his proof.
-Since that, many proofs of it appeared, see [MS], [T2], [KS].
+A new interest to a proof of Deligne conjecture raised up after Tamarkin's 1998 proof [T1] of the Kontsevich formality theorem [Ko], based on operadic methods.
+In Tamarkin's proof, the Deligne conjecture plays a central role.
+Since that, many new proofs of the Deligne conjecture appeared, see e.g. [MS], [T2], [KS].

-Moreover, it follows from the above proofs, that the chain operad of little discs $C_\ldot(E_2,k)$ is quasi-equivalent to the operad $G_\infty$ of homotopy Gerstenhaber algebras.
+Moreover, it was proven that the chain operad of little discs $C_\ldot(E_2,\k)$ is quasi-isomorphic to the operad Koszul resolution $G_\infty$ of the (Koszul) operad $e_2$, and that both operads are quasi-isomorphic to its cohomology (are formal).
+However, the latter quasi-isomorphisms require transcendental methods.
+To perform them over $\mathbb{Q}$ one needs to choose a Drinfeld associator over $\mathbb{Q}$.

-Thus, in nowadays, the Deligne's formulation \eqref{id} is commonly replaced by the following one: \begin{theorem} Let $A$ be an associative algebra (resp., a dg algebra, a dg category) over a field $k$ of characteristic 0.
-Then the graded vector space $\RHom^\udot_{\Bimod(A)}(A,A)$ admits a structure of algebra over the homotopy Gerstenhaber operad $G_\infty$, such that the induced structure over the homology operad $e_2$ on the Hochschild cohomology $\Ext^\udot_{\Bimod(A)}(A,A)$ is the one discovered by Gerstenhaber in '60s. \end{theorem}

-Now we warn the reader that, although we prove here a Deligne conjecture in much more general set-up, our results do not imply Theorem \ref{thn1}.
-The matter is that the ``output'' in our results are not homotopy $n$-algebras, but some algebraic structures called here {\it Leinster $n$-algebras}.
-They are a particular case of the concept of {\it Leinster $n$-monoids}, introduced by Tom Leinster in [Le].
-We will give a detailed definition of them in Section 2.
+In this paper, we prove a generalization of the Deligne conjecture for an $n$-fold monoidal [BFSV] abelian category, which is substantially greater generality (even when $n=1$) than the statement of Theorem \ref{thn1}.
+The ``output'' in our main Theorem \ref{thn2} is given by some algebraic structure called here {\it a weak Leinster $(n,1)$-algebra}.
+It is a relaxed version of Leinster monoids introduced in [Le]; more specifically, it is a relaxed version of a Leinster $n$-monoid in the category $\Alg(\k)$ of dg algebras over $\k$.
+We recall the definition of Leinster monoids in Section 2, and give the definition of a weak Leinster $(n,1)$-monoid (whis is seemingly new) in Section \ref{wl}.

-Morally, Leinster monoids are the cousins of weak Segal monoids [Se], in the case of categories enriched over an arbitrary, non necessarily a cartesian-monoidal, symmetric monoidal category.
-Let $\mathscr{M}$ be a set-enriched monoidal category; Graeme Segal introduced {\it weak monoids in $\mathscr{M}$}.
-Here the category of sets can be replaced by any cartesian-monoidal category.
-However, if we would like to give an analogous definition in the category of $k$-vector spaces (of complexes of $k$-vector spaces, of differential graded $k$-algebras,...) we will experience a trouble.
-Namely, a genuine monoid in $\mathscr{V}ect(k)$ does not define a weak Segal monoid.
-It happens as for two vector spaces $V,W$, there no projections $V\otimes_k W\to V$, $V\otimes_k W\to W$.
+Morally, Leinster monoids are closed cousins of weak Segal monoids [Se], for categories enriched over an arbitrary, non necessarily a cartesian-monoidal, symmetric monoidal category.
+Let $\mathscr{M}$ be a cartesian monoidal category; then Graeme Segal introduced a concept of a {\it weak monoid $M$ in $\mathscr{M}$}.
+Take the nerve of the monoid $M$, it is a simplicial set $X_\ldot$ with the additional property that the map